Women's Bundesliga: Snow causes chaos as Pernille Harder talks equal pay | DW | 08.02.2021

 The club have since announced that they will communicate with the DFB on this matter.

-The top three in the women’s Bundesliga remain the same: While Wolfsburg (34 points) consolidated their second place on Friday, Bayern Munich (39 points) remain leaders after Jens Scheuer's team managed a dominant 7-1 victory over Meppen on Sunday with Klara Bühl grabbing three goals.
+The top three in the women’s Bundesliga remain the same: While Wolfsburg (34 points) consolidated their second place on Friday, Bayern Munich (39 points) maintained their lead after Jens Scheuer's team managed a dominant 7-1 victory over Meppen on Sunday with Klara Bühl grabbing three goals.
 Lea Schüller (2) and Lina Magull also got on the scoresheet.

 Hoffenheim can also still dream of European football and are third (28 points) after their win against Bayer Leverkusen.